Patients Rights & Financial Resources

 Health insurance problems

 If you have concerns about your insurance, it is sometimes helpful to start with customer service or your case manager at your health insurance company.
-For more information about dealing with insurance claims, see our document Medical Insurance and Financial Assistance for the Cancer Patient.
+For more information about dealing with insurance claims, view Medical Insurance and Financial Assistance for the Cancer Patient.

 American Hospital Association